sd4483/Obsidian/Software Testing/Courseworks/Coursework 1.md

 ##### Task 02

 The program doesn't have any unreachable nodes or infeasible edges.
-There is atleast one input for which each edge and node of the program is reachable.
+There is atleast one input for which, each edge and node of the program is reachable.

+For example, if you give the inputs $[1,2,3,5,6,7,8,9,10]$ and $7$, the nodes $1,2,3,4,5,6,7,8,9,10,11$

 [more explicit this input this execution path]